SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/databricks-jobs.md

 :::info

-Please ensure to enable the job before release on the job page for it to run on the specified schedule.
-If it is not enabled, then the job would get released but with paused state.
+Make sure to enable the Job before creating a Release.
+If it is not enabled the Job will not run on the specified schedule.

-If fabric is changed in the job, then it would create a new job in the Databricks jobs page, but the job with older fabric would be paused automatically and the new job would be scheduled.
+If a Job's selected Fabric is changed it will create a separate Databricks job definition.
+The previous Job (with the previous Fabric) will be paused automatically and the new version will be scheduled.
 :::

-As per the size, cost and parallelism required for jobs, below different cluster modes can be used for deployment.
+Prophecy supports two different Job deployment models.
+Each has different impacts on Job cost and parallelism.

 ### Multi Job Cluster Mode

-In this mode, each component of job would spawn a separate cluster of its own.
+In this mode, each component of Job will spawn a separate cluster of its own.

 ![Multi Job Cluster](img/databricks-jobs-multi-cluster-eg.png)

 ### Single Job Cluster Mode

-In this mode, each component of job would run on the same cluster.
+In this mode, each component of Job will run on the same cluster.

 :::info
-To use single cluster mode, package name across each Pipeline in job should be unique.
+To use single cluster mode the package name across each Pipeline in Job should be unique.
-This is done to ensure that the folder structure for Pipeline does not overwrite one another.
+This is done to ensure that the folder structure for one Pipeline does not overwrite another.
-Please refer below example, for steps on how to configure package name in Pipeline.
+Please refer to the example below for steps on how to configure package name in Pipeline.
 :::

 ---